-Housing diversity in greenfield area
+Housing div ersity in greenfield areas

 New master-planned communities are an important supply of affordable housing.
 The outer ring suburbs of Greater Adelaide have a limited mix of housing choice.
 Detached housing represents 90% of the housing stock in these areas and is the primary housing type developed in new estates.
 Other forms that are more suited to older, single or younger people on lower incomes are less represented.
 Duplex housing, group or courtyard housing and other types such as townhouses and apartments only make up less than 1% of the housing supply in these areas.